Fotor

 AI Resize 1%

-AI-powered resize with batch processing capability
+AI-powered resize with batch processing capability and comprehensive editing features

 Pain Points